 It is in the best interest of the child for the parent(s) and staff to communicate daily so we know how we can support your child.
-For example, it is important for us to know if your child had a restless night, moved to a new house, or relatives are in town, because sometimes small change in their daily routine will show up in a child's behaviour.
-This allows the staff to prepare for these changes.
+For example, it is important for us to know if your child had a restless night, moved to a new house, or relatives are in town, because sometimes a small change in their daily routine will affect child's behaviour.
+This allows the staff to prepare for these reactions.